GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 With the WP REST API, you expose data via REST endpoints, created via PHP code.
 Each endpoint has its own URL, and its data is pre-defined (for the corresponding resources, such as posts, users, etc).

-Gato GraphQL also supports creating endpoints with pre-defined data as "Persisted Queries", however these can be created and published directly within the wp-admin, without any PHP code.
+Gato GraphQL supports "Persisted Queries", which are also endpoints with pre-defined data, however these can be created and published directly within the wp-admin, using GraphQL language (and without any PHP code).

-In addition, with Gato GraphQL you can execute tailored GraphQL queries against an endpoint, indicating what specific data you need and fetching only that.
+In addition, with Gato GraphQL you can execute tailored GraphQL queries against an endpoint, indicating what specific data you need, and fetching only that.
 As a result, you can retrieve all needed data in a single request.

 = Can I use Gato GraphQL to migrate my site? =